Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 This excess current will damage the motor’s windings and ultimately cause the motor to fail.

-The service factor rating on the motor’s nameplate will indicate how much overload your motor can handle for brief duration.
+The service factor rating on the motor’s nameplate will indicate how much overload your motor can handle for a brief duration.

-NEMA advises operating the motor at no less than 90 percent of nameplate rated voltage in under-voltage conditions and 110 percent in over-voltage conditions.
+NEMA advises operating the motor at no less than 90 percent of nameplate-rated voltage in under-voltage conditions and 110 percent in over-voltage conditions.

 Over-Heating